txt/ase19/docs/hw8.md

 ![](https://ievgensaxblog.files.wordpress.com/2018/09/v2pos5d.jpg)

-## Step1: divide decision space (done! see last week)

-## Step2: find centroids

-- Mean/mode of independent variables

-## Step3: Envy

 For each leaf cluster, find out who you envy.

-    We  envy things that are close by and which are much better than us
+-    We  envy things that are close by and which are much better than us
+- We could also add a minimum goal if we wanted too (e.g. only be envious of the best half of the data).

 For each pair of centroids _(C1,C2)_: